WoofGrrrr/file-system-broker/apis/FileSystemExp/README.md

     directoryName parameter is not currently supported.

-### getFileCount(extensionId [, directoryName])
+### getFileCount( [directoryName] )

-    Returns a count of files and/or sub-directories in the directory if a file with the given directoryName exists in the directory for the given extensionId and is a Directory, i.e. not a Regular File or 'other'.
+    Returns a count of files and/or sub-directories in the directory if a file with the given directoryName exists in the directory for the calling extension and is a Directory, i.e. not a Regular File or 'other'.

     The directoryName parameter is optional.
-If not provided, returns the count of files and/or sub-directories in the directory if the directory for the given extensionId exists and is a Directory.
+If not provided, returns the count of files and/or sub-directories in the directory if the directory for the calling extension exists and is a Directory.

-    Throws if the extensionId or directoryName is invalid, or if the directory's full pathName > 255 characters, of if the file does not exist or is not a Directory, or if there is an operating system error.
+    Throws if the directoryName is invalid,
+    or if the directory's full pathName > 255 characters, of if the file does not exist or is not a Directory, or if there is an operating system error.